ooni/ooni.org/content/install/lepidopter.md

 ![ApplePi-Baker window](/lepidopter/ApplePi-Baker.png)

-ApplePi-Baker is a free utility that allows you to write an IMG file to an SD card with only a few simple clicks.
+ApplePi-Baker is a free utility that allows you to copy an IMG file to an SD card with only a few simple clicks.

 **Step 4.** Insert your SD card into your SD card reader, and subsequently connect